Grain Types

 Every grain type inherits a set of common fields from GrainCommon in addition to its type-specific fields.
 These common fields control indexing, access, temporal validity, and inter-grain relationships across the entire AI memory system.

 The confidence field (0.0 to 1.0) lets agents express certainty.
 The namespace and tags fields scope queries and organize grains into logical groups.
 The superseded_by field and supersession mechanism support immutable updates — rather than modifying a grain in place, you create a new version and link the old grain to it.
-Bi-temporal fields (valid_from, valid_to, temporal_type) let you model business time separately from storage time.
+Bi-temporal fields let you model business time (valid_from, valid_to, temporal_type) separately from storage time (system_valid_from, system_valid_to).

 Fields like related_to and content_refs create explicit links between grains and to external resources.
 The verification_status field tracks whether a grain has been independently verified, contested, or retracted.
 The invalidation_policy field protects regulated grains from premature deletion.